mrombout/gbdk_playground/README.md

 It has 16 kB of RAM, man.

+## Build Requirements

+Make sure to set the `GBDKDIR` environment variable pointing to your GBDK installation directory.
+The Makefile relies on this variable to locate the GBDK compiler and tools.

 ## Samples
 |           [Blank](blank)           |           [Hello World](hello_world)           |           [Small Sprite](small_sprite)           |
 | :--------------------------------: | :--------------------------------------------: | :----------------------------------------------: |